TobyLobster/ManicMiner/README.md

 ## Limitations (Hardcoded features)
 Many of the level specific features are not data driven, and are hard-coded.
 Eugene's and Kong's plummets into the exit for example.
 Level 14's Skylab plummeting to earth.
 Level 19's Meteors.
 The energy fields on levels 19 and 20.
 Level 10 having no conveyor.
 Level 16 not having any vertical guardians.
 Switches are at fixed positions on level 8 and 12 only (also the two nearby spikes are hardcoded).
 A byte in the level 20 data is poked at initialisation time 'pokeSingleItem'.
 Level 6's exit must remain in the same position, since the code to exit the level is hardcoded to this position.
 Palette colours are not flexible.

-# Issues
-* Collision detection is poor, not pixel based
-* Music is basic (similar to the Spectrum) and a note can be missed when overridden by playing a sound effect
-* Doesn't work on the either the Master or Electron